 Increase in repo rate leads to increased costs of borrowing for commercial banks.
-This increased cost is passed on to customers, by making lending instruments more expensive (for example, an increase in instalments of loans or other borrowing costs, etc).
+This increased cost is passed on to customers, by making lending instruments more expensive (for example, an increase in installments of loans or other borrowing costs, etc).
 This reduces borrowing activities in markets, due to which economic growth slows down.
 This controls inflation.

-Hence this measure is used by Government when prices are rising, and there are no other ways to curb inflation.
+Hence this measure is used by the Government when prices are rising, and there are no other ways to curb inflation.

 Increase in Reverse Repo Rate

 When reverse repo rate increases, banks tend to lend more money to Central Bank, due to increased profitability and safer venue of lending.
 This results in a lack of liquidity in markets, as commercial banks prefer to lend all excess fund to Central Bank.
 Due to this liquidity crunch, growth slows down thus again controlling inflation.

 Decrease in Repo Rate

 This scenario is exactly opposite to increased rates.
 Due to decreased repo rates, banks tend to reduce their market lending rates, which increase credit growth in the economy.
 More money flows into the market.
 More industries come up due to the easy availability of loans, due to which prices of commodities go down, and due to which healthy competitive market gets built up.

 Decrease in Reverse Repo Rate